runs-on/runs-on/README.md

 <br>

-For a similar vCPU count, RunsOn instances will be 4 to 10x cheaper than GitHub provided runners.
+For a similar vCPU count, RunsOn instances are 4 to 10x cheaper than GitHub provided runners.

 ## Table of contents